projectmallard/bata/README.md

 ## How do I build it?

 Just run the `build.sh` script.
-It will output the CSS file into the `test` directory, where you can view some static tests.
-Eventually, we'll want to output build artifacts outside the tests, and to output for different themes.
-We're not there yet.
+It will output everything into the `_build` directory, including test files in the `_build/test` directory.

 You do need Inkscape installed as a Flatpak for the build script.
 If you have it installed as a system package, modify the build script to change